Fluid Control with Localized Spacetime Windows: Localized Spacetime Control

 \subsubsection{Spatial Window Size}

-Since the control force grid is defined locally, the size, spacing, and position of the grid have a significant impact on the effectiveness of the control.
-Using a full-sized high-resolution grid throughout the simulation domain would resemble traditional Eulerian control methods, which often suffer from inefficiency.
+Since the control force grid is defined locally, the size, spacing, and position of the grid have a direct impact on the effectiveness of the control.
+Using a full-sized high-resolution grid throughout the simulation domain would resemble traditional Eulerian control methods and largely negate the computational advantages of localization.
 In contrast, applying control forces within a window that is too small can make it difficult to satisfy the control objectives due to insufficient spatial coverage.

-Through our experiments (Fig.\ref{fig:splash_editing_comparison}), we observe that once the spatial control grid covers the area of interest sufficiently, the control accuracy tends to converge to a satisfactory level.
-However, increasing the size of the spatial window directly increases the control parameter DOFs (i.e., the number of the grid nodes), resulting in a more computationally expensive optimization process.
-In most cases, we find the users can easily specify a sufficient spatial window (e.g., for controlling a splash, users naturally define a spatial window that covers both the formation point of the splash and the editing point at the tip of the splash).
-If non-intuitive cases arise, the CMA-ES algorithm that is used for determining temporal windows in~\S\ref{sec:temporal_window_size} could be used to search over spatial window size as well.
+Through our experiments (Fig.~\ref{fig:splash_editing_comparison}(a)), we observe that once the spatial control grid covers the area of interest sufficiently, the control accuracy tends to converge to a satisfactory level.
+Further increasing the size of the spatial window provides diminishing returns in control quality while directly increasing the control parameter DOFs (i.e., the number of the grid nodes), resulting in a more computationally expensive optimization process.

-Additionally, the grid spacing within the control region further involves a trade-off between capturing fine-grained details and ensuring smooth transitions without high-frequency artifacts.
-In our experiments, we found that a spacing range between 10r and 20r (where r is the particle radius) works well across different scenarios.
+The grid spacing within the control region introduces an additional trade-off between capturing fine-grained details and ensuring smooth transitions without high-frequency artifacts.
+In our experiments (Fig.~\ref{fig:splash_editing_comparison}(b)), we found that a spacing range between 10r and 20r (where r is the particle radius) works well across different scenarios.
 We can get efficient control feedback with a relatively coarse grid, and users can always decrease the grid spacing when more detailed or turbulent motion is desired.